MatthewGebhart/reading-notes/Class-4.md

 ### How to make your wireframe good: Three key principles

 1. Maintain clarity
-  - answer the questions of what the site page is and what a user cna do there
+  - answer the questions of what the site page is and what a user can do there
 2. Gain user confidence
   - ease of navigation, clear calls-to-action
-  - placing navigation and buttons in predicatable and intuitave places
+  - placing navigation and buttons in predictable and intuitive places
 3. Simplicity is key
   - too much information can be distracting to the user
   - as little extra "fluff" as possible.